kdleonard93/Black-Nerds-Journey-Blog/cli2f9azb000009mo0opgcdhv.md

 Here is a [link to the repo](https://github.com/kdleonard93/100-Days-Of-Code_Python/tree/day-17/day-17).
 There are a couple more files listed in the repo, `data.py` and `trial.py`. `data.py` is where the default data was held but I used [https://opentdb.com/](https://opentdb.com/) to generate a new random set of questions and answers. `trial.py` was just a file I used while doing a few examples from Angela's lecture videos.

-From the code provided, you can see how leveraging OOP works between [`main.py`](http://main.py), `question_model.py`, and `quiz_brain.py`.
-The `Question` class in `question_model.py` is used to create instances of questions with their text and answers.
-In [`main.py`](http://main.py), a list of `Question` objects are created from `question_data` and stored in `question_bank`.
-The `QuizBrain` class in `quiz_brain.py` controls the flow of the quiz, tracking the current question number, score, and checking user answers.
-It runs through all questions as long as there are more questions in the `question_bank`.
-Once the quiz finishes, it prints the final score for the user.
+These scripts demonstrate the efficacy of OOP in organizing and executing complex tasks.
+The `Question` class in `question_model.py` is used to create instances of questions, [`main.py`](http://main.py) assembles a `question_bank` list of `Question` objects, while `QuizBrain` class in `quiz_brain.py` handles the quiz flow, tracking the question number, score, and validating user answers.

 ## EOD